mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 *p_int = 3;     // value is lost forever
 ```

-When a pointer is assigned to another pointer the value stored is the address stored in the first pointer.
+When a pointer is assigned to another pointer, the value stored is the address stored in the first pointer.

 ```cpp
 int oranges = 5;        // value: 5,     address: 0x000